I finally had my first Italian conversation. Woohoo!

 When I wasn’t doing that, I’d play some Italian hip-hop artists on Spotify.
 Since it was music, this was a little less intensive and more fun than the talk radio but still beneficial.
 Once I found artists that I liked, all I had to do was setup this spotify station to keep more music in the queue.

-I found this was most useful where I couldn’t do Pimsleur (like sitting on a bus or riding in a taxi).
 As an introvert, all these methods were great for training my ears without having to talk to many people throughout the day.

 Italian Mission – Next Steps